swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 9  pt_BR
 ```

-These paths and values are `[LEAD]`, not two-unit facts.
-File contents and language indexes require validation.
-An unknown board string remains unknown rather than defaulting to another model.
+The validated language index `2` therefore corresponds to `en_US` under this mapping.
+Treat both files as read-only configuration inputs even when their filesystem permissions are broader than an application needs.
+An unknown board string or language index remains unknown rather than falling back to another model or language.

 ```python
 from pathlib import Path

 def read_first_line(path, default=None):
     try: